-If you notice roof damage, start looking for roof repair companies right away!
+If you notice roof damage, start looking for Roof Installation companies right away!

-Step Two: Find the Right San Diego Roof Repair Company
+Step Two: Find the Right San Diego Roof Installation Company

 It’s always a little nerve-wracking to entrust your home to a new contractor, especially with something as important as your roof.
-If you’ve never hired a company to perform a roof repair, how do you find a trustworthy contractor that will do a great job?
+If you’ve never hired a company to perform a Roof Installation, how do you find a trustworthy contractor that will do a great job?